INDIVIDUAL TAX RETURNS

 When do I pay tax on my crypto?

-You pay taxes when you:
+You are liable for tax when you:

-- Sell crypto for fiat
+- Sell crypto for fiat currency (e.g., ZAR, USD).

-- Swop one coin for another
+- Swap one cryptocurrency for another.

 At what rate am I going to pay tax?